danlawless/auracle/book/chapters/11-practical-responses.md

 **Don't do:** Make counter-threats.
 Engage with the content of the threat.
 Let fear make your decisions.

 *Note: If threats involve physical harm, get to safety and contact authorities.*

 ---

+**Suicide threats:**

+**Them:** "If you leave, I'll kill myself.
+I can't live without you.
+I'll jump off this balcony right now."

+**Your response:**

+1. **Call 911 or a crisis line immediately.** Say: "I'm calling for help because you're saying you want to hurt yourself."
+2. **Contact their family, friends, or emergency contacts** if you have them.
+3. **Do not take responsibility for their life.** You are not a mental health professional.
+You cannot prevent someone else's suicide by staying in an abusive relationship.
+4. **Still leave if you need to leave.** Their threat does not obligate you to stay.

+**Why this is critical:**

+- If they're genuinely suicidal, they need professional help you cannot provide.
+Calling 911 gets them that help.
+- If they're manipulating you (using the threat to control), calling 911 calls their bluff and shows that tactic won't work.
+- Either way, you've done what you can.
+Their choices after that are theirs.

+**What not to do:**

+- Don't stay to "keep them alive."
+You can't.
+And you'll destroy yourself trying.
+- Don't negotiate ("I'll stay if you get help").
+Suicide threats are abuse.
+There's no deal to be made.
+- Don't keep it secret.
+Tell people.
+This is too big to carry alone.
+- Don't become their suicide prevention plan.
+That's not love—that's hostage-taking.

+*Resources: National Suicide Prevention Lifeline: 988 | Crisis Text Line: Text HOME to 741741*

+(See Chapter 3, Tactic 29; Chapter 7, Exit Phase Escalation for more context)

+---